 |Home||Czernowitz 2010||Galati 2010-A||Galati 2010-B||Poland 2014||My Childhood Heroes||About Erna Rubin in Hebrew|

-Six in the morning until six in the evening - this time out was allocated to us to evacuate our apartments from the center of Czernowitz to the ghetto of Czernowitz.
-A part of the city where Aunt Frieda, my mother's sister, lived was declared a ghetto.
+Six in the morning until six in the evening - this time out was allocated to us to evacuate our apartments from the center of Czernowitz to the ghetto of Czernowitz - a part of the city where Aunt Frieda, my mother's sister, lived and was declared a ghetto.